MonoidMusician/blog/sources/index.md

 ## Posts
 - [Interactive Parser Explanations](parser.html)

+  > I have been building this framework for explaining, analyzing, and teaching about LR(1) grammars for a couple months now.
+  > The interactive widgets here will allow you to build and verify your intuition by clicking through examples, because I believe that once you are armed with the basic ideas and the right intuition, you can figure out the rest of details for yourself.
+  > Alternatively, it can serve as a playground to test out hypotheses about grammars, see exactly where things go wrong when conflicts occur, and what to do to fix those errors.

 - [Eudoxus Real Numbers as Slopes of Pixelated Graphs](Eudoxus.html)

+  > This is a post on constructing real numbers without constructing rational numbers.
+Along the way the rationals will sort of be constructed, or at least heavily implied, but they donʼt directly figure into the definition!
+Instead all we need is functions from integers to integers.
+  >
+  > The construction weʼll be talking about is my favorite esoteric construction of real numbers: the _[Eudoxus real numbers](https://ncatlab.org/nlab/show/Eudoxus+real+number)_.

 ## Ideas/WIP
 - Interactive type theory!